-The Federal Inland Revenue has made it clear to businesses in Nigeria that it has serious about tackling tax evasion.
-Since the new Chairman of the FIRS, Tunde Fowler took over at the helm of the tax agency, he has promised to increase tax collection as a percentage of Gross Domestic Product.
+The Federal Inland Revenue Service (FIRS) has made it clear to businesses in Nigeria that it is serious about tackling tax evasion.
+Once the Chairman of the FIRS, Tunde Fowler, took over at the helm of the agency, he promised to increase tax collection as a percentage of Gross Domestic Product.

-Relying on some of the news reports we have gathered and experiences of some of affected companies, we fairly now understand what they do before they seal up any organization.
+Relying on some of the news reports we have gathered and experiences of some of the affected companies, we now fairly understand what they do before they seal off any organization.

-- They give you an assessment of what you owe – Before the tax authorities seal up your premises, they first send you a tax assessment of what you owe.
+- They give you an assessment of what you owe: Before the tax authorities seal off your premises, they first send you a tax assessment of what you owe.
 Tax assessments can be done in two ways.
-It’s either they assess your tax liabilities after obtaining your financial records or they pass a Best of Judgement Assessment (BOJ).
+It’s either they assess your tax liabilities after obtaining your financial records, or they pass a Best of Judgement Assessment (BOJ).
 A BOJ is an assessment done without relying or partly relying on your financial records.
 Once an assessment is done, they send a letter to your registered address or the most visible location of your offices.
 The FIRS often gives a period of two weeks or less for response.

-They send you a demand notice – If after sending you a notice of assessment for how much tax you likely owe and you do not respond, they send you a demand notice.
-A demand notice can also be sent if negotiations breakdown between you and the tax authority.
+- They send you a demand notice: If after sending you a notice of assessment for how much tax you likely owe, you do not respond, they send you a demand notice.
+A demand notice can also be sent if negotiations break down between you and the tax authority.
 A demand notice is basically a letter of demand that you pay tax to the FIRS.
-The demand notice will include the estimated tax liabilities computed against your company as well as any penalty or charges that may have incurred due to your inability to pay your tax within the allowable period.
-A demand notice in some cases have a one month period for the tax payer to respond to.
+The demand notice will include the estimated tax liabilities computed against your company, as well as any penalty or charges that may have accrued due to your inability to pay your tax within the required period.
+A demand notice, in some cases, has a one-month period for the tax payer to respond to it.

-3. Seal up offices – After the period of Demand notice has elapsed and no agreement has been reached, the tax authority will now get their enforcement unit to seal your office premises.
-We have seen instances where the enforcement unit can actually seal up offices even when negotiations are on going.
-The order to seal up offices often comes from the FIRS HQ, which makes it difficult for the local offices to reverse.
+- Seal off offices: After the stipulated period in demand notice has elapsed and no agreement has been reached, the tax authority will get their enforcement unit to seal off your office premises.
+We have seen instances where the enforcement unit actually sealed off offices even when negotiations were ongoing.
+The order to seal off offices often comes from the FIRS HQ, which makes it difficult for the local offices to reverse.

-We often advise Startups or Companies to try to pay up a part of what you feel is your tax liability once you receive an assessment notice.
-After making payments follow-up with self instigated meetings with the Inland Revenue.
-We also advise that you go with a qualified and experienced Tax Consultant.
+We often advise startups or companies to try to pay up a part of what they feel is their tax liability once an assessment notice is received.
+After making payments, follow-up with self instigated meetings with the Inland Revenue.
+We also advise that you go with a qualified and experienced tax consultant.